 Joseph J. Ybarra is a founding partner of Huang Ybarra Singer & May LLP.
 Mr. Ybarra’s practice is focused on complex commercial litigation, with a particular emphasis on representing policyholders in insurance coverage litigation and defending professional malpractice claims.
+Mr. Ybarra was recently recognized as one of the “Best Lawyers in America” for professional malpractice defense.

 In February 2016, Mr. Ybarra and Aaron May (also a founding partner of Huang Ybarra Singer & May LLP) served as lead trial counsel in a three-week civil trial in federal court.
 The trial ended in a complete victory for the firm’s client, the owner of a medical device distribution company.
 Mr. Ybarra’s client prevailed on each of the claims brought against her and her company and secured a judgment of over $27 million on her counterclaims – an amount that included $20 million in punitive damages.
+The verdict was recognized by The Recorder as one of the Top Verdicts & Settlements of 2016.

 Prior to forming Huang Ybarra Singer & May LLP, Mr. Ybarra spent 12 years with the Am Law 100 firm Munger Tolles & Olson LLP in their Los Angeles office, where he became a partner in January 2009.
 Mr. Ybarra began his legal career serving as a law clerk to the Honorable A. Howard Matz, U.S. District Court Judge, Central District of California.